Joel-Singh/denison-snake-programming-competition/documentation/CONTRIBUTING.md

 ./build/bin/main_tests
 ```

-Note, tests are also run automatically on every pull request (TODO: need to set this up)
+Note, tests are also run automatically on every pull request.

 ## Documentation
 Currently, there is documentation written for the code used by students in the competition, but only partial documentation for internals (sorry!)